Stacey Dales: WNBA

-WNBA statistics

-A 6'0" (183 cm) guard-forward, Dales played for the Washington Mystics and Chicago Sky.
-She ranked 4th in the WNBA for 3-pointers made (62) and 2nd in 3-point attempts (201) in 2007.

 Television

-From 2002 - 2008 Dales served as a men's and women's college basketball analyst, as well as a sideline reporter for college football and the NBA, on ESPN.
-Dales was the first female at ESPN to work as an in-studio men's basketball analyst.
+From 2002-2008, Dales served as a men's and women's college basketball analyst, as well as a sideline reporter for college football and the NBA, on ESPN.
+Dales was the first woman at ESPN to work as an in-studio men's basketball analyst.
 In August 2009 the NFL Network announced that it hired Dales to serve as host and national reporter/correspondent for NFL Media Programming.
 Dales is currently in her tenth year, entering her eleventh NFL season, with the NFL Network.
 For the 2010 Winter Olympics in Vancouver, Dales was hired by NBC Universal Sports to work as a correspondent.
 Dales has also served as a sideline reporter for TNT covering primetime NBA games as well as for CBS covering primetime NFL games.
 In 2018 and 2019 Dales was hired as a brand ambassador and spokesperson for Phillips 66 in connection with its long running partnership with the Big 12 Basketball Tournament.
 In 2018, Fox Sports announced that it hired Dales to serve as color analyst for women's college basketball coverage for the 2018–2019 season.